frizatch/OpenRefine-intro/README.md

 Select a few rows from the data set (no more than 10!) by:
 - Clicking the star icon for the relevant rows in the first column
 - Facet by Star
-- Choose the rows by selecting "include"
+- Choose the rows by selecting "include" next to the "true" rows

 In the objectId column use the dropdown menu to choose ‘Edit column->Add column by fetching URLs’ Give the column a name e.g. “Bridge-Details”